-I always love this one because it implies that all traditionally schooled kids are very well-balanced socially.
-Except that any human being who ever attended traditional school, (myself included,) can tell you that is NOT the case!
+I actually always love this one because it implies that all traditionally schooled kids are very well-balanced socially.
+This is sort of laughable because any human being who ever attended traditional school (myself included) can tell you that is NOT the case!
 Traditional schools are chock full of socially awkward kids, and yet no one ever asks the question, “Oh, he attends traditional school?
 So what are you doing to ensure proper socialization?”

 Listen, if being able to discuss politics with a table of elderly men makes my child “socially awkward,” then I’m all for it!
 If my daughter is a “social misfit” because she would rather discuss books than pop stars, then so be it.
 Good socialization is very much in the eye of the beholder and, believe me, what a lot of people consider healthy socialization is behavior that scares the living daylights out of many homeschooling moms!
 And don’t expect us to apologize for that.